 Enhanced Support for Select Project Sites

 Our enhanced support is available for a limited number of projects, selected based on their priority ranking and the availability of time and resources.
 This support extends beyond basic services, offering hands-on assistance throughout the entire process.
 It includes handling permitting, design, and installation (up to 500 feet), as well as covering a portion of the material costs.
+Projects selected for enhanced support will be chosen after site assessment phase is complete by Summer 2026.

 Am I Eligible?